 Boutique Hotel 32 — This hotel is a great option if you’re looking for a nice place to stay while still supporting a local business.
 Well-located close to the beach and the main sites, they also have an array of clean and comfortable rooms available.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Batumi hotels!

 Planning the perfect Georgia itinerary can seem daunting when you consider just how much there is to see and do in such a small country.
 However, whether you only have one week in Georgia or two or three, there are so many options to make your trip a memorable one.

-Are you planning a Georgia itinerary?
-Have you been?
+Are you planning a trip to Georgia?
+Have any questions about this itinerary?
 Let us know in the comments!

 Thank you for these information about Georgia.
 This will help a lot those travellers who are planning to visit Georgia, and I hope we will also be able to visit this beautiful country soon.